 This combination of gluten free flours yielded the best results by far.
 This bread is a good gluten free sandwich bread.
 It holds up to peanut butter and jelly and a full lunchbox without breaking!
 The flavor and mouthfeel of the bread are light and fluffy.

-NOTE: After two people reached out, I want to re-emphasize this recipe works with my custom flour blend or Cup4Cup, with a few modifications.
-See the FAQ for the modifications.
-Bob’s 1 to 1 and King Arthur Measure for Measure are not as good for yeast recipes.
+๐ Sandi Says: After two people reached out, I want to re-emphasize this recipe works with my custom flour blend and Cup4Cup.
+Bob’s 1 to 1 and King Arthur Measure for Measure do not work well in yeast recipes.
+If you prefer a blend, it is critical to ensure the blend you choose works with yeast.

 Step 3: Open your bread machine and make sure the paddle is on the spinner at the bottom of the bread maker.
+Test to ensure it spins easily. at the bottom of the bread maker.
 Pour in your mixed wet ingredients.

-Step 4: Pour the whisked dry ingredients on top of the wet ingredients.
+Step 4: Pour the whisked dry ingredients over the wet ingredients.

 Step 5: Dump the yeast on top of the dry ingredients.
-Close the cover and press the button.
+Close the cover, choose the gluten free setting, and press the button.
 My bread machine has a gluten free setting.
 If your bread machine has this setting, use it.
+If your machine doesn’t have a gluten free setting, see my Tips For Using A Bread Machine section above.

 Step 6: This is what the batter looks like after the bread machine mixes the bread dough.
 You will see how wet this batter is compared to normal bread dough.
 This is what you want.